SimulatedGREG/electron-vue/docs/vue_accessories.md

 **NOTE**: The pre-installed plugins are not required for use, but project structure reflects their use.

 ### npm scripts
-**NOTE**: The following scripts assume you are using original project struture.
+**NOTE**: The following scripts assume you are using original project structure and are highly *experimental* for the moment.

 For quickly making new data modules (vuex) or routes (vue-router) you can use the following.
 Please know that they are not required and are only made available for convenience.